EPCCed/hpc-intro-2021-02-20/_episodes/12-cluster.md

 Go ahead and log in to the cluster: {{ site.host_name }} at {{ site.host_location }}.
 ```
-{{ site.local_prompt }} ssh -XY yourUsername@{{ site.host_login }}
+{{ site.local_prompt }} ssh -XY userid@{{ site.host_login }}
 ```
 {: .bash}

-Remember to replace `yourUsername` with the username supplied by the instructors.
-You will be asked for your password.
+Remember to replace `userid` with the username supplied by the instructors.
+You will be asked for your password, and your ssh pass phrase.
 But watch out, the characters you type are not displayed on the screen.

 You are logging in using a program known as the secure shell or `ssh`.
 This establishes a temporary encrypted connection between your laptop and `{{ site.host_login }}`.
-The word before the `@` symbol, e.g. `yourUsername` here, is the user account name for which you have access permissions on the cluster.
+The word before the `@` symbol, e.g. `userid` here, is the user account name for which you have access permissions on the cluster.

-The options `-XY` ensure that any Unix graphical output from ARCHER (e.g. if you run a GUI, look at an image or plot a graph) are sent back to your own laptop.
+The options `-XY` ensure that any Unix graphical output from {{site.host_name}}
+(e.g. if you run a GUI, look at an image or plot a graph) are sent back to your own laptop.
 You need to specify these options explicitly, except if you are using MobaXterm when (like most things) it is set up